Cost of Living in Albania

 For expats, however, seeking a home with awe-inspiringly beautiful nature, incredible weather, and a low cost of living, Albania could well be the ideal choice.

-How to open a bank account in Albania
+Can foreigners open a bank account in Albania?

 Setting up a bank account in Albania is relatively simple.
 You will usually need to provide: